mulesoft-consulting/json-logger/README.md

 ```

 - `default`: String value or MEL expression assigned by default ([@Default](https://docs.mulesoft.com/anypoint-connector-devkit/v/3.8/defining-connector-attributes#default-annotation))
 - `isHidden`: Boolean value that will ignore this attribute at the message processor level but will keep it as part of the output JSON structure.
-This means that the vaule needs to be setup either programatically or by using a default expression defined at the config level (see passing global expressions as processor values [Link-name2](#passing-global-expressions-as-processor-values)) ([@Ignore](https://docs.mulesoft.com/anypoint-connector-devkit/v/3.7/annotation-reference#ignan))
+This means that the vaule needs to be setup either programatically or by using a default expression defined at the config level (see [passing global expressions as processor values](#passing-global-expressions-as-processor-values)) ([@Ignore](https://docs.mulesoft.com/anypoint-connector-devkit/v/3.7/annotation-reference#ignan))

 #### Passing global expressions as processor values